daneasterman/python-iris-machine-learning/readme.md

 This tutorial assumes you are working on a Mac with Python 2.7 pre-installed.
 Check your python version in the terminal with: `python --version`

 If you are starting from scratch the easiest way to install the libraries is to first install Pip.
-Pip is basically an installer tool which makes it easier to install Python libraries. ( N.B: this is also in the terminal, get used to this, the terminal is your home now :-) )
+Pip is basically an installer tool which makes it easier to install Python libraries. ( N.B: this is also in the terminal, get used to this, the terminal is your home now :house: )

 ```
 sudo easy_install pip